 Supporters of Hezbollah:

-The Islamic Jihad Movement in Palestine, more widely known as "Palestinian Islamic Jihad" or simply "Islamic Jihad," is heavily funded by Iran and is recognized as a terrorist organization by the United States, the European Union, the United Kingdom, Japan, Canada, Australia, and others.
-Islamic Jihad has often worked closely with Hamas, since the organizations share the common goal of the destruction of the State of Israel and the establishment of an Islamic Palestinian state ruled by Sharia Law.
+The Islamic Jihad Movement in Palestine, more widely known as "Palestinian Islamic Jihad" or simply "Islamic Jihad," is heavily funded by Iran and provided safehavens by Syria.
+It is recognized as a terrorist organization by the United States, the European Union, the United Kingdom, Japan, Canada, Australia, and others.
+Islamic Jihad has often worked closely with Hamas, but differs becuase it does not provide social services nor participate in political diologue.
+Both organizations share the common goals of destroying the State of Israel and establishing a Palestinian state with the borders of pre-1948 mandate Palestine and ruled by Sharia Law.
 The group is thought to have about 8,000 fighters.
+They carry out most of their attacks through suicide bombings that target civilians and military personnel.

 1979: Islamic Jihad is formed by radical Palestinian college students in Egypt.